akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 As explained in the previous paragraph, the disk mounted on "/data" must not be full.

-Please notice that difference between `df` command and your purchased disk space is related to the metadata storage usage.
+Please notice that size difference between `df` command and your purchased disk space is caused by the metadata storage usage.

 Investigate Disk Space Usage Issues
 -----------------------------------